apache/buildstream-site/content/pages/source_installation.md

 Keep following the instructions below to ensure that the `bst` command is in your `PATH` and to enable bash completions for it.

-We recommend the `-e` option because you can upgrade your installation by simply updating the checked out git repository.

-If you want a full installation that is not linked to your git checkout, just omit the `-e` option from the above commands.

 #### Upgrading from a git checkout